University of North Alabama logo

 1974

-Renamed the University of North Alabama, symbolizing its role as a comprehensive regional university.
+Renamed University of North Alabama, symbolizing its growth as a comprehensive, regional university.

 🏛️